PG1003/dogfood/README.md

 The main points where ```dogfood``` differs from ```srlua``` are;

-* One executable, there is no executable where the Lua script is glued to.
+* One self containing executable.
 * Can embed multiple Lua modules in one executable.
 * No support for Lua 5.1 and older.